Raheem Sterling: Personal life

 Sterling has an M16 rifle tattooed on his leg for which he received criticism from anti-violence groups; in response Sterling said that the tattoo had deeper meaning and referred to his father who was killed when Sterling was two years old.
 There has been criticism of how the British tabloid media, such as The Sun, cover and treat Sterling with articles being deemed unfair and racist by pundits including Ian Wright.

 Sterling has been named as one of the 100 most influential Black Britons, with his inclusion in the annual Powerlist in both the 2020 and 2021 editions.

 Sterling was appointed Member of the Order of the British Empire (MBE) in the 2021 Birthday Honours for services to racial equality in sport.

 In November 2021, Sterling launched his own charitable foundation at the Ark Elvin Academy, his former school.
 The Raheem Sterling Foundation will 'educate, empower and inspire young people to become better prepared for the future and to embrace opportunities to achieve greater social mobility.'
-Speaking at the launch, Sterling said: "My foundation is built on my experiences, successes and the many challenges I overcame, I now want to help young people achieve and be the best they can be.”
+Speaking at the launch, Sterling said: "My foundation is built on my experiences, successes and the many challenges I overcame, I now want to help young people achieve and be the best they can be."

+In 2021, Sterling established his own clothing brand, named 1692.
+The brand was associated with many community outreach programs headlined by Sterling.
+However, in 2025 the brand was legally dissolved after financial struggles and posting losses of more than one million pounds.

-Sterling lives in a £6 million gated property in Leatherhead, Surrey.
-During the Qatar World Cup Sterling's house was burgled.
+Sterling lives in a £6 million gated property in Oxshott, Surrey.
+During the 2022 Qatar World Cup Sterling's house was burgled.
 This was discovered by his fiancée and children when they returned from being with him in Qatar.
 As a result of the burglary, Sterling flew home, while the FIFA World Cup was still underway.
 He later re-joined the team for training.

 Sponsorship

-In 2012, Sterling signed a sponsorship deal with American sportswear and equipment supplier, Nike.
+In 2012, Sterling signed a sponsorship deal with American sportswear and equipment supplier Nike.
 He appeared in an advertisement for the new Nike Green Speed II alongside Mario Götze, Theo Walcott, Eden Hazard, Christian Eriksen and Stephan El Shaarawy in November 2012.
 In January 2013, he modelled the new Nike Mercurial Vapor IX.
 Starting in 2020, Sterling became an ambassador for Gillette, appearing in UK adverts for the brand.
-In May 2021 he announced that he signed multi-year deal with New Balance, he will be wearing the Furon v6+ boots.
+In May 2021 he announced that he signed multi-year deal with New Balance; he will be wearing the Furon v6+ boots.